open-spaced-repetition/fsrs4anki/README.md

 ![9](https://github.com/Expertium/fsrs4anki/assets/83031600/168248f8-bee3-4f7d-bb55-20aa0f07e9c1)

 Higher requested retention leads to more reviews/day.
-FSRS’s Maximum interval overrides Anki’s built in maximum interval.
+FSRS’s "Maximum interval" overrides Anki’s built in maximum interval.

 Ensure that your learning and re-learning steps are **no longer than 1 day** for every single deck.
 Other settings, such as “Graduating interval” and “Easy interval”, don’t matter.
 For more details about which Anki settings matter and which are obsolete, see FAQ: https://github.com/open-spaced-repetition/fsrs4anki/wiki/FAQ